WayneStallwood/objectifyd.xyz/docs/3DP/AWS_Tile_Generator.md

 But sometimes nothing beats a dry wipe board to huddle around.

-My answer was these...They are magnetic so they stick on magnetic surface whiteboards (I'm starting to curse the fasionable glass whiteboards now)
+My answer was these...They are magnetic so they stick on magnetic surface whiteboards (I'm starting to curse the fashionable glass whiteboards now)

 ![Whiteboard](../img/whiteboard.jpg)